User manual

 • Peak Mode: This is a toggle button that can switch between whether the compressor uses the absolute value or the RMS value of the sidechain signal.

-• When using RMS compression, the SIZE knob, upon increasing in value, reduces the speed at which the volume measurement can change.
+• SIZE: Controls the RMS Size.
+Upon increasing in value, reduces the speed at which the volume measurement can change.
+Ranges from 0.000 to 250.000.

 The RMS compression mode applies compression based on a trigger signal that is functionally "smoother".
 This is because the trigger signal is a square root of the squared signal with a lowpass on.
 The SIZE knob controls the lowpass frequency.
 A greater size means a "smoother" trigger signal which means your attack and release will seem longer and less responsive.